OSGP/Documentation/Domains/Smartmetering/README.md

 - **[FindEvents](./smartmeteringwebservices/FindEvents.md)** is a request to retrieve events logging from a device.
 - **[GetFindEventsResponse](./smartmeteringwebservices/GetFindEventsResponse.md)** is a request which returns the response from the [FindEvents](./smartmeteringwebservices/FindEvents.md) request.
 - **[GetDevices](./smartmeteringwebservices/GetDevices.md)** is a request to retrieve the last known relay statuses for a group of devices.
+- **[EnableDebugging](./smartmeteringwebservices/EnableDebugging.md)** is a request to enable debug logging for a device.
+- **[GetEnableDebuggingResponse](./smartmeteringwebservices/GetEnableDebuggingResponse.md)** is a request which returns the response from the [EnableDebugging](./smartmeteringwebservices/EnableDebugging.md) request.
+- **[DisableDebugging](./smartmeteringwebservices/DisableDebugging.md)** is a request to disable debug logging for a device.
+- **[GetDisableDebuggingResponse](./smartmeteringwebservices/GetDisableDebuggingResponse.md)** is a request which returns the response from the [DisableDebugging](./smartmeteringwebservices/DisableDebugging.md) request.
+- **[FindMessageLogs](./smartmeteringwebservices/FindMessageLogs.md)** is a request to read the debug logging from a device.
+- **[GetFindMessageLogsResponse](./smartmeteringwebservices/GetFindMessageLogsResponse.md)** is a request which returns the response from the [FindMessageLogs](./smartmeteringwebservices/FindMessageLogs.md) request.
+- **[SetDeviceCommunicationSettings](./smartmeteringwebservices/SetDeviceCommunicationSettings.md)** is a request to set the OSGP device communication settings for a specific device.
+- **[SetDeviceCommunicationSettingsResponse](./smartmeteringwebservices/SetDeviceCommunicationSettingsResponse.md)** is a request which returns the response from the [SetDeviceCommunicationSettings](./smartmeteringwebservices/SetDeviceCommunicationSettings.md) request.
+- **[SetDeviceLifecycleStatusByChannel](./smartmeteringwebservices/SetDeviceLifecycleStatusByChannel.md)** is a request to set the lifecycle status from a device.
+- **[SetDeviceLifecycleStatusByChannelResponse](./smartmeteringwebservices/SetDeviceLifecycleStatusByChannelResponse.md)** is a request which returns the response from the [SetDeviceLifecycleStatusByChannel](./smartmeteringwebservices/SetDeviceLifecycleStatusByChannel.md) request.

 #### SmartMeteringMonitoring
 - **[GetActualMeterReads](./smartmeteringwebservices/GetActualMeterReads.md)** is a request to retrieve the actual meter reads from an E-meter.